trustoverip/spec-up-t-website/docs/getting-started/github-token.md

 ## Spec-Up-T and PAT

 When you look up external references (`xref`'s) in Spec-Up-T, you are using the GitHub API (Application Programming Interface), and you quickly run into a limit set by GitHub.
 With a **Personal Access Token (PAT)**, you suddenly get a much larger budget.
-Therefore, it is highly recommended to create such a token; it just takes some time.
+Therefore, it is highly recommended to create such a token; it just takes some time to create it.

+1. Without a Token (Unauthenticated):

+    - You can make up to **60 requests per hour**.
+    - This limit applies per IP address.

+2. With a Personal Access Token (Authenticated):

+    - You can make up to **5,000 requests per hour**.
+    - This limit applies per user/token.
+    - Using a token significantly increases the number of allowed requests, making it essential for high-volume API interactions or automation.

 ## What is a PAT?